H4mb01/minimanumacro/README.md

 A program to record and play macros on your PC

 ## Warning
 Work in progress.
 Usage at own risk!

 ## Default Keybindings
 Start recording a new macro: Alt + R
 Abort recording of a new macro: Alt + A
 Confirm recorded macro: Alt + C
-Toggle drag option: Alt + D (not implemented yet)
+Toggle drag option: Alt + D
 to cancel a running macro double-tap the ESC key

 ## Usage